-Daniel W. Rasmus, is the CMO of GlobalEnglish.
-Rasmus, the author of Listening to the Future, is a strategist and industry analyst who has helped clients put their future in context.
+Daniel W. Rasmus, the author of Listening to the Future, is a strategist and industry analyst who has helped clients put their future in context.
 Rasmus uses scenarios to analyze trends in society, technology, economics, the environment, and politics in order to discover implications used to develop and refine products, services and experiences.
-His current strategic consultancy work focuses on higher education.
+He leverages this work and methodology for content development, workshops and for professional development.

 In his latest book, Management by Design, Rasmus proposes an innovative new methodology for work experience design.
 His thoughts about the future of work have appeared recently in Chief Learning Officer Magazine, Talent Management, Government eLearning!, KMWorld, TabletPC.
 Rasmus has written several articles that created viral internet activity including 10 Lessons from Angry Birds That Can Make You a Better CIO, Ten Lessons You Can Learn About Innovation by Studying Lady Gaga and Management Maxims From Kim Kardashian.

 Prior to the founding of Serious Insights, Rasmus was the Director of Business Insights at Microsoft Corporation, where he helped the company envision how people will work in the future.
 Rasmus developed the Microsoft Office Information Worker Board of the Future, and was the Center for Information Work’s creative leader.
 Before joining Microsoft, Rasmus was Vice President and Research Director for Collaboration and Knowledge Management at Forrester Research Inc., and served as the Chief Knowledge Officer of Forrester’s Giga Information Group Subsidiary.
 Most recently, Rasmus served as Chief Marketing Officer at GlobalEnglish.